 From its very beginnings as an organization, the Institute of Human Origins focused one "leg" of its mission toward public outreach.
-Its founding members believed that the scientists are the best interpreter of their research for the public.
-This is our human history, and we believe that sharing the story of how we "became human" with the public is as important as sharing the science.
+Its founding members believed that the scientists are the best interpreters of their research for the public.
+We believe that sharing the story of how we "became human" with the public is as important as sharing the science.

 Today, IHO scientists and graduate students participate in a wide variety of efforts to inform and engage the public in the science of human origins.
 We have a variety of resources for public outreach, including—

 - Launched in 2016, IHO's newest digital resource is the John Templeton Foundation funded AskAnAnthropologist.asu.edu

 - The Webby-award-winning website—BecomingHuman.org—an engaging resource for anyone interested in human origins (currently under revision to create a more robust and mobile friendly version)

 - IHO sponsors scientific lectures and presentations, among other programs.
 For upcoming public lectures, go to the News and Events page in this website.

 - IHO organizes an exciting and educational Travel Program that explores areas of interest to our human origins